-- UMass was once again ranked as the No. 1 public university in New England by Times Higher Education. - All four undergraduate campuses were again ranked as top-tier National Universities by U.S. News & World Report. - Our research enterprise grew to recordbreaking heights, with \$684 million in research activity in our latest research report. - Our economic contribution to Massachusetts reached \$7.5 billion, including serving as the state's third largest employer and creating 30,000 in private sector jobs.
+- All four undergraduate campuses were again ranked as National Universities by U.S. News & World Report. - Our research enterprise grew to recordbreaking heights, with \$687 million in research activity in our latest research report. - Our economic contribution to Massachusetts reached \$7.5 billion, including serving as the state's third largest employer.